Community Infrastructure Levy (CIL)

 A proportion of CIL income (normally 15%) is paid automatically every 6 months to those parish and town councils where CIL-liable development has taken place.
-This can be spent on local infrastructure projects.
-More information for parish and town councils can be found in our parish and town council advice note - updated April 2017 (PDF/195KB/3 pages).
+This can be spent on local infrastructure and other projects which support development of the area.
+More information can be found in our Parish and Town council advice note - updated April 2017 (PDF/195KB/3 pages).

 Infrastructure Delivery Plan (IDP)